-In some ways, I’m a little surprised by the harsh reception to Wonder Woman 1984, relative to similarly middling superhero movies (our review is here).
+In some ways, I’m a little surprised by the harsh reception to Wonder Woman 1984, relative to similarly middling superhero movies (Joey’s review is here).
 It has most of the flaws that have been creeping into these blockbusters for the last decade or so, and I suspect one reason why so many critics have been slagging this one more is the lack of the “communal experience” in a traditional theater that otherwise wearying, over-plotted, noisy big spectacles can hide behind.

 I am, however, still pondering some troubling questions the movie doesn’t really bother to answer.
 Questions like…